Kosalos/OSX_BareBonesRayMarching/README.md

 Just changes to the GUI to access the equation parameters, and the \
 Distance Estimation routine for the RayMarching algorithm in the shader.

+Update: Added video recording. \
+You can define an array of keyframes that are interpolated to produce a smooth animation video.

 Includes equations for fifty 3D fractals : \
  MandelBulb , Apollonian , Apollonian2 , Jos Leys Kleinian  \
  MandelBox , Quaternion Julia , Monster , Kali Tower , Polyhedral Menger  \